mwt/matthewthom.as/_posts/2021-03-11-fund-open-source.md

 is always positive.
 This means that any individual who can list a project can fraudulently profit from the mechanism.

-The second thing to note about NQF is funds allocated to project $$p$$ are decreasing in the contributions to all other projects.
+The second thing to note about NQF is funds allocated to project $p$ are decreasing in the contributions to all other projects.
 For example, when you donate to WebPack, you are taking funds away from all other projects.
 This generates inefficiency and is a major deviation from QF and CQF.

 NQF does not necessarily beat private contributions.
-In fact, we show an example where $$ G $$ is wasted entirely.
+In fact, we show an example where $G$ is wasted entirely.

 **Example:** Suppose there are two contributors and two projects.
 Contributor 1 likes both projects equally while Contributor 2 only likes Project 1.
 More concretely, assume